 A short story dedicated to a friend, Jonathan

-The fisherman stood waist deep in the ripples whipping the fly above him four, five, six times.
+The fisherman stood waist deep in the ripples whipping the woolly bugger above him four, five, six times.
 With every forward motion he shot out a little more of the heavy orange line with his left hand.
 His right forearm moved in sync with his torso.
 He brought the line behind his body one final time, and when it laid out flat he cast it forward and released.
 The line shot through the guides of his rod and fell nearly 30 yards upstream, just above a deep pool.

 “Don’t break off,” he repeated under his breath, his drag clicking.
-“Steady, boy.
-Steady.”

 Releasing a breath, he shut his eyes then opened them to admire the fish.
 A brown, nearly two feet long.
-The trout was tawny green in some places, in others more like the olive green of the streamer hanging from the side of its upper jaw.
+The trout was tawny green in some places, in others more like the olive green of the fly hanging from the side of its upper jaw.
 Its belly was fat and yellowish.
 Along its sides were brown, black, and dark red spots with pale blue halos encircling them.
 A heavenly fish.

-They examined the fish together for a moment.
+They two examined the fish together for a moment.
 The sun was setting, and the wind struck their chests through their shirts.